shadi1717/oracle-cloud-data-platform-workshop/Lab200/LabGuide200.md

 -   Click the **Administration** tab and click **Manage Oracle ML Users** to go to the OML user management page.

+-   **Note**: OML is an additional service included with your ADW but it may take a few minutes for it to completely start up after just provisioning the ADW instance.
+This should only occur once.

 ![](./images/2.png " ")

 -   This will open a new tab within your browser that may ask you for a username and password.
 You may receive an **Insufficient Privileges** error.
 If you do, continue by clicking on the top right **Person Icon** and then on **Sign Out**.